PraveenPeterJay/VR_Project1_PraveenPeterJay_IMT2022064/README.md

 - **Challenges and Issues:**
   - **Lighting Variations:** Changes in lighting conditions affected thresholding and clustering performance.
   - **Occlusions:** Objects covering parts of the face caused misclassifications in segmentation.
-  - **Different Mask Materials:** Some masks had patterns and designs containing varied colours, making the task chanllenging.
+  - **Different Mask Materials:** Some masks had patterns and designs containing varied colours, making the task challenging.
-  - **Image quality:** Certain angles, color similarities between masks and backgrounds, and low-resolution images introduced challenges in accurate segmentation
+  - **Image quality:** Certain angles, color similarities between masks and backgrounds, and low-resolution images introduced challenges in accurate segmentation.

 ## Part D: Mask Segmentation Using U-Net